bitmovin/bitmovin-player-web-analytics-conviva/README.md

 **This version of the Conviva Analytics Integration works only with Player Version 7.x.
 The recommended version of the Conviva SDK is 2.146.0.36444.** See [CHANGELOG](CHANGELOG.md) for details.

-## Limitations
-This Conviva integration currently does not track pre-roll ads.
-The analytics session is created after pre-roll ads, before the main content is started.
-This is implemented according to Conviva's guidelines but is still considered a limitation as the `Exit Before Video Start` metrics cannot be measured.
-All other metrics are working as expected.

 ## Getting Started

  0. Clone Git repository